mailund/gsa-exercises/Project05/README.md

 For completing this part of the project, you should be able to simply combine code you have written in the exercises and previous projects.
 You should [already have parsers for FASTA and FASTQ](https://github.com/mailund/gsa-exercises/tree/master/Week01); you have implemented [several](https://github.com/mailund/gsa-exercises/tree/master/Project01) [exact pattern-matching](https://github.com/mailund/gsa-exercises/tree/master/Project02) algorithms; you have code for [generating all strings at a given edit-distance from a core string](https://github.com/mailund/gsa-exercises/tree/master/Week02), and while you have not output matches in SAM format before, this should be manageable if you have a read, the CIGAR string describing an alignment, and the position of the match.

+You are free to choose any of the exact pattern-matching algorithms you have implemented to use in the read-mapper.
+Your aim is to make the mapper as fast as possible, so put some thought and experiments into choosing wisely.

 ## Step 2: Approximate pattern matching

 **FIXME:** Algorithm for approximate matching